osquery/osquery/docs/wiki/installation/cli-flags.md

 Attempt to convert all UNIX calendar times to UTC.

+`--table_delay=0`

+Add a microsecond delay between multiple table calls (when a table is used in a JOIN).
+A `200` microsecond delay will trade about 20% additional time for a reduced 5% CPU utilization.

 **Windows Only**

 Windows builds include a `--install` and `--uninstall` that will create a Windows service using the `osqueryd.exe` binary and preserve an optional `--flagfile` if provided.